 9 Do you not know that sinful men will have no place in the holy nation of God?
 Do not be fooled.
 A person who does sex sins, or who worships false gods, or who is not faithful in marriage, or men who act like women, or people who do sex sins with their own sex, will have no place in the holy nation of God.
 10 Also those who steal, or those who always want to get more of everything, or who get drunk, or who say bad things about others, or take things that are not theirs, will have no place in the holy nation of God.

-(Part 4): You’re Not The Boss And Me – Oh Really?
+You’re Not The Boss Of Me – Oh Really?

 To be subject means to submit your will to someone.
 It does not mean you are forced to do something against your will.
 The first example of this is found in Gen 3:3, 6.
 Eve was subject to God but she was not “forced” to obey God.